GuillaumeMougeot/biom3d/docs/quick_run_gui.md

-# Quick run with the Graphical User Interface
+# The Graphical User Interface

 **[DEPRECATION NOTICE] The GUI is currently being updated!
 It will soon be back...**